anhinga/nanogpt-sketches/modulating-fields-1/inference-design.md

-  * `generate` should generate its current probabilities for all tokens (an interesting aspect here is that these estimates are non-stationary, which is different from standard autoregressive scheme, where past probabilities would not change during recompute, and this is an aspect which we'll need to investigate separately)
+  * `generate` should generate its current probabilities for all tokens (an interesting aspect here is that these estimates are non-stationary, which is different from standard autoregressive scheme, where past probabilities would not change during recompute, and this is an aspect which we'll need to investigate separately (first we'll just see if they exhibit a reasonable convergence behavior as one recomputes, and then we'll ponder what to do about it, if the values need to be fixes after one or several iterations (hopefully this will not be needed)))

 2) mini-optimization in lines 184-191 needs to be removed (we are going to compute probabilities for all tokens, and so we need to keep the logits